satomm1/Robot/Jetson/README.md

     sudo systemctl restart wpa_supplicant
     ```

-    > [!NOTE]
-    > In bgscan, -60 = -60 dBm to trigger a scan, 30 = scan every 30 seconds while below -60 dBM, 600 = scan every 600 seconds no matter what.
+    **Note**: In bgscan, -60 = -60 dBm to trigger a scan, 30 = scan every 30 seconds while below -60 dBM, 600 = scan every 600 seconds no matter what.

 4) Create a shell script for connecting to the WiFi network at `/usr/local/bin/custom_wifi.sh`: